Yaseen549/pywebkit/README.md

-# PyWebKit - The simplest Python caller out there!
+# PyWebKit - The simplest Python Web Kit out there!

 With PyWebKit, you can modernize websites with python with just one line of code.
 PyWebKit is super easy to use and handles everything for you.
 Just specify what website you want to call and what media you want to receive back, and the rest is done for you.